isomerpages/obs-oac/_resources/Accreditation.md

 <hr>
 <h4>Outdoor Learning and Adventure Education Association (OLAE) Professional Member Accreditation</h4>
 <p>On 24 March 2018, OLAE completed its Standards for Industry Practice -
 1st Edition.
-This served as a basis upon which Organisational Members may be accredited as Professional Members.
-To be recognised as an <a href="https://www.olae.sg/our-members" rel="noopener noreferrer nofollow" target="_blank">OLAE Professional Member</a>, please refer to <a href="https://www.olae.sg/accreditationprofessionalmembers" rel="noopener noreferrer nofollow" target="_blank">OLAE Accreditation Process</a>.</p>
+This was the basis for accrediting Organisational Members as Professional Members.
+To be an <a href="https://www.olae.sg/our-members" rel="noopener noreferrer nofollow" target="_blank">OLAE Professional Member</a>, please refer to <a href="https://www.olae.sg/accreditationprofessionalmembers" rel="noopener noreferrer nofollow" target="_blank">OLAE Accreditation Process</a>.</p>
 <p></p>